Number of posts : 47

 Being located close to Holland and Belgium we were ideally situated for making short visits to Amsterdam and Brussels, helped by much reduced train fares offered to NATO military personnel.
 Anyone taking leave locally, instead of travelling home to the UK by way of the free military rail/sea service, was entitled to claim a rail warrant covering a distance of up to fifty miles beyond a West German border,

-Everyone based in Germany had the opportunity to purchase luxury items such as cameras & watches, all at much lower prices than in the UK, and which in those days were liable to duty payment when taken home.
+Everyone based in Germany had ample opportunity to purchase luxury items such as cameras & watches, all at much lower prices than in the UK, and which in those days were liable to duty payment when taken home.
 Consequently all personnel arriving at Harwich by way of the military service were subjected to a rigorous ordeal by H.M Customs.

 Unlike the vast majority of National Servicemen in BAOR, I never minded returning from leave.
 I was a corporal at the time of demob and was 'almost' sorry when it arrived.
 I was even invited by the major and his wife for a farewell drink!
 My job had been interesting, I had learnt to drive, had flown in a Canberra, and had made a lot of friends.
 Life had been sweet.
 A fact reinforced during my demob journey on the military train and troopship, when I met a few members from the RASC draft with whom I had traveled out to Germany nineteen months previous and heard the aggravations they had experienced.